Create a Website Account - Manage notification subscriptions, save form progress and more.

 Residents are encouraged to visit the Illinois State Board of Elections website to find their polling place.

-Village vehicle stickers expire July 31 of each year.
-New stickers must be purchased and affixed to the front windshield of any car registered to a La Grange Park address by July 31.
-Vehicle stickers for each year are sold without penalty beginning approximately the first full week in June through July 31 of each year.
+Going forward Village vehicle stickers will expire October 31 of each year.
+New stickers must be purchased and affixed to the front windshield of any car registered to a La Grange Park address by October 31.
+Vehicle stickers for each year are sold without penalty beginning approximately the first full week in September through October 31 of each year.
 Vehicle stickers are sold at the Village Hall front counter during regular business hours.

 Newly purchased vehicles have a 60 day grace period in which to purchase and display the Village vehicle sticker.
 New residents have 60 days after moving in to buy a new vehicle sticker, regardless of whether they have a current sticker from another community.
 New residents or new vehicles, please call Village Hall at 708-354-0225 for further details.

 Dog licenses are handled by the front desk of the Village Hall.
+You can also purchase your dog license online and it will be mailed to you.
 Cats do not require a license.
-Be sure to bring your dog's rabies tag number when you come to the Village Hall to apply for the dog license.
+Be sure to bring your dog’s rabies tag number when you come to the Village Hall to apply for the dog license.

-Every October, the Village's Waste Hauler provides a Community Clean-Up, where residents can dispose of an unlimited amount of refuse, including large items, for a total of four stickers.
+Every October, the Village’s Waste Hauler provides a Community Clean-Up, where residents can dispose of an unlimited amount of refuse, including large items, for a total of five stickers.

 Temporary storage containers (also known as PODS) are permitted in any zoning district when used for loading or unloading.
 Containers are permitted on site for a period not to exceed 72 hours.
 Temporary storage containers are exempt from obtaining a temporary use permit.
 Containers cannot be left on the street, they must be located on private property.Temporary storage containers shall not be used for permanent storage.
 They shall not serve as a substitute for permanent storage needs on the site on which they are located.
 Containers shall not be permanently attached to the ground, serviced with permanent utilities or stacked on the site.